medaminben/Sandbox/README.md

 Annexed features:
 - Index generator: A global core scope counter. can be called by Sc::get_unique_index.
 To use carefully, that the uniqueness is just in the actual run session by restart jumps to 0 (to do: make it unique forever)

+#### Pot
+A container class.
+Collects all frequently used types of own data structures, to avoid code contamination.
+The library is a headers-only library
+- Definition of Numeric concept which constraints templates to arithmetic types such integer or float, and their derivatives.
+- Definition of a Point:
+    - a point is a bundle of n coordinates
+    - special case 2D point

 #### Tools
 A classic boring tools library